 - Lifestyle Lift Holding, Inc. v.
 Kotler and WebMD.
 Defended WebMD in Lanham Act case regarding website publication.
 Settled favorably to our client.

 - EverNu v.
 Rohm and Haas Co.
-Defended Rohm and Haas, which is part of the Dow Chemical Co., in a suit arising out of a trade secret misappropriation litigation.
-Obtained complete dismissal by trial court.
+Defending Rohm and Haas, which is part of the Dow Chemical Co., in a suit arising out of a trade secret misappropriation litigation.
+Obtained complete dismissal by trial court and currently defending appeal.

 - Walker v.
 WPIX.
 Defended WPIX-TV in invasion of privacy litigation involving Public Service Announcement.
 Obtained voluntary dismissal without settlement following discovery.